clock-me/text-restyle/README.md

 # text-restyle

 ## About
 This repo contains my implementation of paper [Multiple-Attribute Text Style Transfer](https://arxiv.org/abs/1811.00552).
 It was done completely by me, in short time and basically as a programming challenge, so it may contain _a lot of bugs_.
-If you found one, please feel free to contact me/open an issue.
+If you found one (and you probably will, if you try), please feel free to contact me/open an issue.

 ## Usage
 At first, clone the repo.